Oregon Zoo seeks $1M in relief funds amid coronavirus crisis

 PORTLAND, Ore.
-(KOIN) — The Oregon Zoo is in dire need of relief funds totaling $1 million to continue operating due to being shut down amid the coronavirus response.
+(KOIN) — The Oregon Zoo needs your help.
+Since it closed last month, it’s lost more than 50% of its revenue.
+The zoo needs relief funds totaling $1 million to continue operating due to being shut down amid the coronavirus pandemic.

 “We planned for the future.
 We had reserves in place — but nobody was prepared for this level of catastrophe.
 In an instant, we lost 60% of our revenue,” he said.